In this article, I’ll be giving a short introduction to SEO and PPC marketing to help you decide which advertising you should be using.

 You also have to deal with constant algorithm changes that can throw off your website's rankings.
 Because of this uncertainty, websites that rely too heavily on SEO can be thrown into disarray after an algorithm change.
 This is why it’s considered a good business practice to eventually stop relying on SEO advertising.

 While SEO tends to be less stable than PPC, and you won’t see an instant increase in traffic, it's still very worthwhile.
 Less stability doesn't mean you won't see a steady flow of traffic, it just means the flow of traffic fluctuates.

 While this might make it seem like doing SEO is a hassle, let's review the benefits -

 - The first result gets 33% of the traffic, and you don’t have to pay for the click

 - 9 out of 10 people don’t go past the first page

-Every website can benefit from SEO and PPC, and should use them to gain the competitive advantage, but don’t forget to diversify.
+Almost every website can benefit from SEO and PPC and should use them to gain a competitive advantage, but don’t forget to diversify.